babelouest/ulfius/API.md

  * file_upload_callback:   callback function to manage file upload by blocks
  * file_upload_cls:        any pointer to pass to the file_upload_callback function
  * mhd_response_copy_data: to choose between MHD_RESPMEM_MUST_COPY and MHD_RESPMEM_MUST_FREE
+ * check_utf8:             check that all parameters values in the request (url, header and post_body)
+ *                         are valid utf8 strings, if a parameter value has non utf8 character, the value
+ *                         will be ignored, default 1
  *
  */
 struct _u_instance {